redazzo/rfd/readme.md

 * Change to an internal process
 * A design for testing

-To facilitate the the above, we've created a simple commandline tool that integrates with Git to automate the initialisation and management of an RFD process.
+To facilitate the the above, we've created a simple commandline tool that integrates with Git to automate the initialisation of a repository, creation of an RFD, and management of an RFD process.

-## Structure of an RFD
+## Structure of an RFD and the RFD Repository

-An RFD begins as a markdown document with a metadata header.
+An RFD itself begins as a markdown document with a metadata header.
 The data to be captured includes the authors of the RFD, the state, title, and a link to the thread discussing the RFD.
 The state indicates where along the process the RFD has progressed, as per the following table.
 An example is shown below:

     ---
     title: Introduce Request for Discussion Process